FAQ

 The best way to get the most out of our service is to think of the worst-case scenario, one in which you are seriously ill or have been involved in an accident and are unconscious or unable to communicate.
 Then consider what information would help those caring for you to achieve the best possible outcome for your health.

-The following list of details will help emergency services and A&E staff give you the most appropriate care for your needs:
+The list of details below will help emergency services and A&E staff give you the most appropriate care for your needs.

 And remember… if you forget to add a medication or condition to your personal medical profile, or you develop an illness and start taking medication after signing up to the My Medical Choice service, you can update your profile and legal documents as often as you need to.